berstr/fastapi_otel_auto/README.md

+This Python FastAPI based app sends OTEL data (metrics, traces, logs) either directly of via a collector to New Relic.

+NRDOT

+e), which forwards it to the New Relic endpoint.
+This can be the New Relic Super Agent collector, or a community based collector.

 # Deployment Scenarios

-This README contains the settings for various runtime configurations:
+This README contains the settings for various deployment scenarios:

-A) FastAPI app send OTEL data directly to ==> the New Relic OTEL endpoint
+- A) - FastAPI app runs as docker container
+    - ==> directly to the New Relic OTEL endpoint  (no collector)

-B) FastAPI app sends OTEL data to a collector (in agent mode), which forwards it to the New Relic endpoint.
-This can be the New Relic Super Agent collector, or a community based collector.
+- B) - FastAPI app runs as host process
+    - ==> Collector runs as host process  (New Relic Super Agent)
+- C) - FastAPI app runs as docker container
+    - ==> Collector runs as host process (New Relic Super Agent)
-- B.1) FastAPI app runs as host process
+- D) - FastAPI app runs as host process
     - ==> Collector runs as docker container (community editon)
-- B.2) FastAPI app runs as docker container
+- E) - FastAPI app runs as docker container
     - ==> Collector runs as docker container  (community editon)
-- B.3) FastAPI app runs as docker container
-    - ==> Collector runs as host process (New Relic Super Agent)
-- B.4) FastAPI app runs as host process
-    - ==> Collector runs as host process  (New Relic Super Agent)

 Notes:
 - OTEL Collector agent mode: both FastAPI app and collector run on the same host.